Putin marks Victory Day in virus-reduced ceremony

 The only vestige of the conventional show of military might was a flyover of central Moscow by 75 warplanes and helicopters.

+An online substitute for the processions was taking place Saturday and many people are expected to display relatives’ photos from their balconies and windows in the evening.

+A full military parade was held Saturday in Minsk, the capital of Belarus, which has not imposed restrictions to block the virus’ spread despite sharply rising infection figures.

-In the final events of the VE Day commemoration in Western Europe, which took place a day earlier, Berlin’s landmark Brandenburg Gate was illuminated late Friday.
+In one of the final events of the VE Day commemoration in Western Europe, which took place a day earlier, Berlin’s landmark Brandenburg Gate was illuminated late Friday.

 The words “Thank You” against a blue backdrop were projected onto the monument in Russian, English, French and German.